doughgle/doughgle.github.io/content/explainer/container-oci-registry/pull-a-public-container-image/index.md

 }
 ```

 It is!
-Not only is nginx there, but all of the k3d images are there too!
+Along with a bunch of other images we didn't think about - images our cluster pulled from Dockerhub!

 They're cached in our private registry mirror.

-## Faster Pulls
+> #### :bulb: Take Away: Improved Usability
+> Registry Mirror enables a better Developer Experience.
+If we configure the Container Runtime to use a Registry Mirror, we don't have identify and change all the places where public images are referenced.

+## Fast And Fresh

 In the events, we see that it pulled the image in 17 seconds